 The legislative changes for SEs can be found in The European Public Limited-Liability Company (Amendment etc.) (EU Exit) Regulations 2018.

 Action: Any SEs should consider whether they want to convert to a UK public limited company (if they satisfy the requirements for conversion) and/or move their seat of incorporation to another EU member state.
-This must be completed before 29 March 2019.
+This must be completed before exit day.